itross/express-ruid/README.md

 ```

 #### Express http context
-Starting from v1.0.2 you can choose to set the request id even in the http context of your app configuring the _setInLocals_ option to true.
+Starting from v1.1.0 you can choose to set the request id even in the http context of your app configuring the _setInContext_ option to true.
 The default attribute name is yet _rid_, but it can be configured.

 The request id attribute in _http context_ can be useful in all those situations where it is not possible to have direct access to the request object.